 - Quiet.
 Most meditation is done in a quiet area to limit distractions.

 - Body position.
-Most people think of meditation done while sitting, but it can also be done lying down, walking, or standing.
+Most people think meditation is done while sitting, but it can also be done lying down, walking, or standing.

 - An open attitude.
 This means that you stay open to thoughts that come into your mind during meditation.
 Instead of judging these thoughts, you let them go by bringing your attention back to your focus.